DirectoryTree/Metrics/README.md

 Which ever method you use, metrics are recorded in the same way.
 Use whichever you prefer.

-For the rest of the documentation, we will use the `metric` helper for consistency.
+For the rest of the documentation, we will use the `metric` helper for consistency and brevity.

 ### Metric Values